mbhall88/ssubmit/README.md

 As with memory, time (`-t,--time`) is intended to be simple.
 If you want a time limit of three days, then just pass `-t 3d`.
 Want two and a half hours?
 Then `-t 2h30m` works.
 If you want to just use the default limit of your cluster, then just pass `-t 0`.
-You can also just pass the time format `sbatch` uses and this will be seamlessly passed on.
-For a full list of support time units, check out the [`duration-str`](https://github.com/baoyachi/duration-str) repo.
+You can also just pass the [time format `sbatch` uses](https://slurm.schedmd.com/sbatch.html#OPT_time) and this will be seamlessly passed on.
+For a full list of supported time units, check out the [`duration-str`](https://github.com/baoyachi/duration-str) repo.

 ### Dry run